joinbox/guidelines/styleguide/angular.md

 Let's start with an overview (please see the other sections if you're not aware of the concepts):

   1. If your project allows it, use `ES6` (precompile your code if necessary).
-2. Name your files consistently!
+  1. Name your files consistently!
-3. Bundle logic (especially shared logic) in services!
+  1. Bundle logic (especially shared logic) in services!
-4. Write components (not directives)!
+  1. Write components (not directives)!
+  1. Handle errors in your components!
-5. Use bindings wisely especially in presence of deep nesting and loops!
+  1. Use bindings wisely especially in presence of deep nesting and loops!
-6. Use `ng-if` as guard for view rendering and to control its timing!
+  1. Use `ng-if` as guard for view rendering and to control its timing!

 ### Components
 In general, Angular supports  a variety of [concepts](https://docs.angularjs.org/guide/concepts).
 The most important one for our legacy code are [components](https://docs.angularjs.org/guide/component).
 They are the most basic common denominator of Angular 1.x.x and >2.0.0.